-The number of shares of common stock held by each director and Mr. Tilden at April 2, 2004 is set forth in the "Security Ownership of
+The number of shares of common stock held by each director and Mr. Tilden at April 2, 2004 is set forth in the "Security Ownership of Certain Beneficial Owners and Management" section of this Proxy Statement.

 At April 2, 2004, Mr. Loveless and Ms. Alberts owned 52,022 and 6,577 shares, respectively, of which 50,825 and 4,150 shares, respectively, were shares that may be acquired by exercise of employee stock options exercisable on or before June 12, 2004.
-No Associate (as that term is used in SEC
+No Associate (as that term is used in SEC regulations) of a Participant owns any common stock of the Company.
+No Participant or Associate of any Participant owns shares of record, but not beneficially.